Madras St countdown, a mural showed two workmen joking:

 03.04.12.
 Madras St view, quake closed, brick station (incl Science Alive) boarded clock tower, Moorhouse Ave.
 The old brick station would be demolished, Aug 2012.
 The clock would be saved for the new Science Alive, which hoped to relocate to the old Court House, Durham St Nth, 2016

-Moorhouse Ave was busy as usual.
-I snapped the old, brick station, post quake closed, with boarded clock tower.
-In August 2012 the old station (incl Science Alive) would be demolished.
-The tower clock had stopped when the 04.09.10 Darfield Quake struck.
+Moorhouse Ave, busy as usual.
+I snapped the old brick-station, closed.
+Its clock-tower was boarded.
+August 2012, the old station (including Science Alive) would be demolished.
+The tower clock stopped when 4 September 2010 Quake struck.

-I returned to my car through quake wastelands & Latimer Sq.
-Not a sign of rebuild along Madras St south.
+I returned to my car through wastelands & Latimer Sq.
+No rebuilds along Madras St south.

-During my April 2012 trek down quake cracked Madras St, CERA was scheming a Blueprint, Green Frame & stadium on Madras St demolition sites.
+During my April 2012 trek on cracked Madras St, CERA schemed a Blueprint Green-Frame & stadium on Madras St demolition-sites.
 (CERA Blueprint, August 2012).
-It was was limbo time for Madras St, as CERA hadn't yet Blueprinted Madras St, forcing its Green Frame & expensive stadium projects on owners either side of Madras St.
+Limbo time for Madras St, as CERA hadn't yet Blueprinted Madras St, forcing its Green-Frame & expensive stadium projects on property-owners either side of Madras St. Imagine the CBD-cacophany when sports events & concerts would happen at the stadium!

 03.04.12.
 Latimer Sq, N view, Gloucester St / Madras St junction